 CRDN 2.13 Advocate for local, state or national legislative and regulatory issues or policies impacting the nutrition and dietetics profession.
-Domain 3.
-Clinical and Client Services: Development and delivery of information, products and services to individuals, groups and populations.
-CRDN 3.1 Perform Medical Nutrition Therapy by utilizing the Nutrition Care Process including use of standardized nutrition terminology as a part of the clinical workflow elements for individuals, groups and populations of differing ages and health status, in a variety of settings.
+3. Clinical and Client Services: Development a iduals, groups and populations. nd delivery of inforn nation, pr oducts and l services CRDN 3.1 Perform Medical Nutrition Therapy by utilizing the Nutrition Care Process including use of standardized nutrition terminology as a part of the clinical workflow elements for individuals, groups and populations of differing ages and health status, in a variety of settings.
 CRDN 3.2 Conduct nutrition focused physical exams.
 CRDN 3.3 Perform routine health screening assessments including measuring blood pressure, conducting waived point-of-care laboratory testing (such as blood glucose or cholesterol), recommending and/or initiating nutrition-related pharmacotherapy plans (such as modifications to bowel regimens, carbohydrate to insulin ratio, B12 or iron supplementation).
 CRDN 3.4 Provide instruction to clients/patients for self- monitoring blood glucose considering diabetes medication and medical nutrition therapy plan.
 CRDN 3.5 Explain the steps involved and observe the placement of nasogastric or nasoenteric feeding tubes; if available, assist in the process of placing nasogastric or nasoenteric feeding tubes.
 CRDN 3.6 Conduct a swallow screen and refer to the appropriate health care professional for full swallow evaluation when needed.
 CRDN 3.7 Demonstrate effective communication and documentation skills for clinical and client services in a variety of formats and settings, which include telehealth and other information technologies and digital media.
 CRDN 3.8 Design, implement and evaluate presentations to a target audience.
 CRDN 3.9 Develop nutrition education materials that are culturally and age appropriate and designed for the literacy level of the audience.

-CRDN 3.10 Use effective education and counseling skills to facilitate behavior change.
+• ī i i ı i CRDN 3.10 Use effective education and counseling skills to facilitate behavior change.
 CRDN 3.11 Develop and deliver products, programs or services that promote consumer health, wellness and lifestyle management.
 CRDN 3.12 Deliver respectful, science-based answers to client/patient questions concerning emerging trends.
 CRDN 3.13 Coordinate procurement, production, distribution and service of goods and services, demonstrating and promoting responsible use of resources.
 CRDN 3.14 Develop and evaluate recipes, formulas and menus for acceptability and affordability that accommodate the cultural diversity and health needs of various populations, groups and individuals.
-4. Practice Management and Use of Resources: tems in the provision of services to individuals a n of princ ciples of ma anagement 1 F 1 CRDN 4.1 Participate in management functions of human resources (such as training and scheduling).
+4. Practice Management and Use of Resources: tems in the provision of services to individuals a n of princ ciples of ma anagement and syst tenis in the provision of services to individuals a nu organiz ations.
+CRDN 4.1 Participate in management functions of human resources (such as training and scheduling).
 CRDN 4.2 Perform management functions related to safety, security and sanitation that affect employees, clients, patients, facilities and food.
 CRDN 4.3 Conduct clinical and client service quality management activities (such as quality improvement or quality assurance projects).
 CRDN 4.4 Apply current information technologies to develop, manage and disseminate nutrition information and data.
 CRDN 4.5 Analyze quality, financial and productivity data for use in planning.
 CRDN 4.6 Propose and use procedures as appropriate to the practice setting to promote sustainability, reduce waste and protect the environment.
 CRDN 4.7 Conduct feasibility studies for products, programs or services with consideration of costs and benefits.